hackutd/jury/docs/docs/usage/admin/configuration.md

 ![Admin Settings](./assets/admin-settings.png)

 All settings will have a description describing their functionality, but we will go through each section one-by-one here for completeness.
+Note that a lot of the more destructive settings will be **disabled while judging is running**.
+This is to minimize the chance accidents happen and mess up judging.

 ### Judge Login